Major study proposes improvements to beautiful river in Offaly

 A study has just been published about the River Camcor in Birr.
 The study makes suggestions how to improve the river as an amenity for locals.

-A public zoom meeting was held by Birr 20/20 about the Camcor River Study Notice of Public Meeting on Tuesday evening, 11th of May.
+A public zoom meeting was held by Birr 20/20 about the Camcor River Study Notice of Public Meeting recently.

 During the meeting, those attending were told that the River Camcor study aims to provide a series of nature-based opportunities for improvements to the River and its adjacent public open spaces.